List of minor biblical tribes: Punites

 The Punites, according to Numbers 26:23, were a clan descended from Puah, in the Tribe of Issachar.

 R

 Reaiah

 Reaiah is a name which occurs several times in the Hebrew Bible.
 In 1 Chronicles 4:2, in a passage which uses the format of genealogy as a way of expressing the relations between clans, a Reaiah is described as the "son of Shobal", and is associated with Zorathite clans of the Tribe of Judah.

 In a nearby passage, another Reaiah is listed as a "son" of Joel, who is placed in a genealogy of the Tribe of Reuben, but whose relationship to Reuben is not clearly specified (1 Chronicles 5:5, the King James Version spells the name Reaia here).
+He was the son of Micah and the Father of Baal.

 Later, in Ezra-Nehemiah, a group known as the "sons of Reaiah" appear in two versions of a list of clans of the Nethinim (Ezra 2:47, Nehemiah 7:50).